University of Kansas Medical Center Online Nurse Practitioner Certificate Programs

 Study Plan: The Post-Master’s Certificate programs are all designed to be completed in one year, however they are usually completed within two years and students have up to four years to complete them.

-The AGPCNP and FNP specializations begin in the Fall each year.
-Students in these programs are required to travel to the KU Medical Center campus three times during each semester of clinicals.
+The FNP program begins in the Fall each year.
+Students in this program are required to travel to the KU Medical Center campus one to two times during each semester of clinicals.
 These programs comprise 16 credits provided that prior coursework includes completion of all required courses including Advanced Pathophysiology, Advanced Assessment, and Advanced Pharmacology.

 The PMHNP program begins in the Spring every other even year and requires completion of 24 credits provided that prior coursework is completed as outlined above.
 The next program begins in the Spring of 2022.
 No campus visits are required and all didactic courses are online.
 Students complete clinicals locally at approved sites.